CFP – Frequently Asked Questions

 Re-sit – Normally refers to learning members that failed his or her CFP examination previously and want to re-sit for the same module in the next semester.
 A small administrative fee applies – this is to cover the costs of refreshments and lecture notes.

-The 2017 course fee for Resits and Repeats mentioned above varies, it depends on which option you choose.
-Option 1: RM424 only for 8 day of classes inclusive of lecture notes, sample exam papers and refreshments.
+The course fee for Resits and Repeats mentioned above varies, it depends on which option you choose.
+Option 1: RM424 only for 8-day of classes inclusive of lecture notes and online quizzes.
 Option 2: RM477 only for 9 day of classes which included 1-Day exam revision seminar, lecture notes, sample exam papers and refreshments.
 CFP course manual is excluded as the learning members should already been given one copy of course manual the first time he or she enrolled for that particular CFP module previously.

 Refresher Course – for KMDC CFP alumni who have completed his/her CFP course and fully certified, and yet they want to come back for refresher course.
-They only need to pay RM424 for 8 day of normal sessions inclusive of course manual, lecture notes and refreshments.
+They only need to pay RM424 for 8 day of normal sessions.

 Yes, we do.
 If you are a CFP holder and KMDC alumnus, and wish to do a refresher course (any CFP modules), you can enrol with us – each module will cost only a fraction of the full tuition fee, i.e. at RM424 per module for 8-day workshop.